 The Australian Government was among the first of 81 countries to sign the Convention for the Rights of People with Disabilities (CRPD).
-Article 19, Living independently and being included in the community, is an important extension of the right to liberty, which applies specifically to the living arrangements of people with disabilities.
-The article is directed to the elimination of segregated, congregated and socially isolated environments in which people with disabilities have historically been forced or obliged to live.
-It requires governments to ensure that people with disabilities able to in the community are live with accommodation options equal to others, and that these options support the inclusion and participation of people with disabilities in community life.
+Article 19, Living independently and being included in the community, is an important extension of the right to liberty, which applies specifically to the living arrangements of people with disabilities. article is directed to the elimination of segregated, congregated and socially isolated environments in which people with disabilities have historically been forced or obliged to live.
+It requires governments to ensure that people with disabilities able to in the community live accommodation options equal to others, and that options support inclusion participation of people with disabilities community life.

-The article also provides that people with disabilities must be able to choose with whom they live.
-In order to realise these freedoms, governments are obliged to ensure that people with disability have access to the support services they require in order to live freely in the community, and avoid isolation and segregation from the community.
+The article also provides that people with disabilities must be able to choose with whom they In order to realise these freedoms, governments are obliged to ensure that people with disability have access to the support services they require in order to live freely in the community, and avoid isolation and segregation from the community.